 Sandy Miller joined Institutional Venture Partners (IVP) in April 2006.
 He focuses on later-stage venture and growth equity investments in technology, Internet, and digital media companies.
 Sandy has more than 35 years of venture capital and technology investment banking experience and has served on over 25 boards, including four public company boards.
 He has been personally involved in over 100 IPOs.
-Sandy is one of only nine venture capitalists to be included on all the Forbes Midas Lists since 2007 recognizing the top venture capitalists in the world.
+Sandy is one of only eight venture capitalists to be included on all the Forbes Midas Lists since 2007 recognizing the top venture capitalists in the world.

 Prior to IVP, Sandy was a Senior Partner with 3i, a leading global venture capital firm.
 He established and managed 3i's later-stage technology investing business in the United States.
 Earlier in his career, Sandy was a leading technology investment banker.
 Sandy co-founded Thomas Weisel Partners, where he was a member of the Executive Committee, Chief Administrative and Strategic Officer, and Co-Director of Investment Banking.
 He was also a Senior Partner at Montgomery Securities where he led the technology group.
 Prior to Montgomery, Sandy was a Managing Director and opened the San Francisco technology investment banking offices for Merrill Lynch and Donaldson, Lufkin & Jenrette.
 Sandy was also a Manager of strategy consulting at Bain & Company and a securities lawyer at Pillsbury Winthrop.